City-of-Bloomington/example-playbooks/README.md

   - I didn't have that, so I just did a manual install on the VM.
 VMWare does make this very straightforward to do.
   - This could also be an actual hardware instance of a machine.

-You'll need a user that can sudo.
+You'll also need a user account that can sudo.

 #### Tell ansible about hosts